kubapeter/portfolio/Coursera Courses/Specializations/Introduction to Scripting in Python/Python Data Representations/Week 4/README.md

 ## Assignment

-Instead of practice exercises there is one final addignment for the last week.
+Instead of practice exercises there is one [final assignment](../Final%20Project) for the last week.